zypher-network/PoZK/contracts/docs/Reward.md

 int256 alphaNumerator
 ```

-The numerator of Percentage of the game stake and labor (1-alpha) in the total
+The numerator of Percentage of the prover stake and labor (1-alpha) in the total

 ### alphaDenominator